 Ignorable markup can be used anywhere in XML parts and requires minimal markup.
 It allows custom markup to be added to documents while retaining the document's conformance with the standard and allowing it to be opened by a third-party application without errors.
 However, ignorable elements and attributes will almost definitely be lost if files are round tripped (i.e., opened and saved again) in an application that does not understand them, as there is no requirement for applications to persist ignorable markup, and typically unknown ignorable markup is stripped during file load.

-MCE: Alternate Content Blocks (IS 29500-3)
+MCE: Alternate Content Blocks (ISO/IEC 29500-3)

 While ignorable constructs allow markup to be added to documents easily, Alternate Content Blocks (ACBs) allow existing markup to be replaced, with the replacement targeted at particular consumers that understand it.